-Labeled as .app in Domain Name Sales started by LAYNESHALE, Jun 8, 2018.
+Labeled as .app in Domain Selling and Domain Sales started by LAYNESHALE, Jun 8, 2018.

 16th spot in terms of what?
 The table is worthless without the column headers!